zitadel/zitadel/docs/docs/guides/integrate/login/oidc/webkeys.md

 ECDSA is part of the same [JSON Web Algorithms (JWA)](https://www.rfc-editor.org/rfc/rfc7518) as RSA.

-EdDSA usage is defined in the supplemental [RFC8037](https://www.rfc-editor.org/rfc/rfc8037), and therefore may be less supported then the others.
+EdDSA usage is defined in the supplemental [RFC8037](https://www.rfc-editor.org/rfc/rfc8037), and therefore may be less supported than the others.
 Also, the `at_hash` claim in the ID token is a hashed string of the access token.
 The hasher is usually defined by the keys `alg` header.
 For example: